grrript/drupal-8-setup/README.md

-# drupal-8-setup  - for Mac
+# How to install Drupal Console for Mac and How to set up Drupal 8 on a local environment

+## Requirements: Install Drupal Console Launcher globally

-## Step 1  - Install Drupal Console Launcher
+## Step 1  - Install Drupal Console Launcher globally
 Run these commands on the terminal:

-<div><code>curl https://drupalconsole.com/installer -L -o drupal.phar</code></div>
+<pre><code>curl https://drupalconsole.com/installer -L -o drupal.phar
-<div><code>mv drupal.phar /usr/local/bin/drupal</code></div>
+mv drupal.phar /usr/local/bin/drupal
-<div><code>chmod +x /usr/local/bin/drupal</code></div>
+chmod +x /usr/local/bin/drupal</code></pre>

-<div>When finished, run this command:</div>
+When finished, run this command on any directory:

-<code>drupal</code>

-to check if the install worked.
+<pre><code>drupal</code></pre>

+This will list the available commands.

+## Step 2 - Initialize Drupal console configuration

+<pre><code>drupal init --override</code></pre>

+Follow the prompts.

-## Step 2 - Go to your projects directory
+## Step 3 - Go to your projects directory

-On the terminal, go to the directory where you create your sites in your local environment.
-Say you create your sites under this directory structure:
+On the terminal, go to the root directory where you create your sites in your local environment.
+This root directory could be named 'sites' for example.
+So run this command:

-<code>cd ~/sites</code>
+<pre><code>cd ~/sites</code></pre>

-## Step 3  - install drupal console
+## Step 4  - Install drupal console on the Drupal site.

+Drupal console must be installed for EVERY Drupal site.

 Run this command on the terminal:

-<code>composer create-project drupal-composer/drupal-project:8.x-dev my_site --prefer-dist --no-progress --no-interaction</code>
+<pre><code>composer create-project drupal-composer/drupal-project:8.x-dev my_site --prefer-dist --no-progress --no-interaction</code></pre>

-(where 'my_site' is the root folder of the Drupal 8 project you are about to create.
-You decide what the  project folder name is).
+where <code>my_site</code> is the root folder of the Drupal 8 project you are about to create.
+You decide what the  project folder name is.
+This step will set up the project composer config files and a folder called <code>'web'</code> where the drupal 8 codebase will be saved.

-## Step 4 - Go to the root directory of the Drupal site you just created from step 3.

-If you used the folder name 'my_site', then run this command on the terminal:
+Then run this command:

-<code> cd ~/sites/my_site </code>
+<pre><code> cd ~/sites/my_site </code></pre>

+where <code>my_site</code> is the project folder name.

 ## Step 5 - Install the new Drupal site